yinkakun/yt_audio_separator/README.md

 # YouTube Audio Separator

 FastAPI service that separates YouTube audio into vocals and instrumental tracks.
-Features Redis job queues, intelligent caching, rate limiting, and webhooks.

 ## Setup